 Discuss the benefits and risks with your surgeon before deciding to have the operation.
 The procedure usually goes smoothly but the risks include:

-- losing your remaining ability to hear in the ear that had surgery
+- losing the remaining ability to hear in the ear that had surgery

 - meningitis or inflammation of the membranes of the brain and spinal cord in children